spxbhuhb/zakadabar-stack/core/doc/changelog/BleedingEdge.md

 - `QueryBo` type parameter is not a list
 - `QueryBoCompanion` has no type parameter
 - `ActionBoCompanion` has no type parameter
 - `ValidityReport` now stores BOs instead of implementations
+- `EntityBusinessLogicBase.pa` is now public
+- `SimpleRoleAuthorizer` supports `LOGGED_IN` special value
 - `Router.query` change type parameter RQ from Any to QueryBo<RS> to ensure type safety
 - `ZkStringStore.merge` - also merge into child stores
 - `ZkAppication` - `window.path.location` is now decoded with `decodeUriComponent` before routing